Housing and support for people with a learning disability or autism

 - day activities

-The Council runs 3 services to support adults in need of short term support.
+The Council has two services to support adults in need of short term support.
 You will need a needs assessment to gain access to these services:

 - Castle Dene for adults with profound learning difficulties and complex needs

 - Welford Centre, a day centre, for adults with profound learning disabilities and complex needs

 Castle Dene is a service in South Gosforth for adults with profound learning disabilities and additional complex needs.

 The service aims to support people on a temporary basis.
 It is purpose built single storey accommodation for 8 people with: